Boana goiana

 Boana goiana is a species of frog in the family Hylidae that is endemic to Brazil.
 Its natural habitats are moist savanna, subtropical or tropical moist shrubland, subtropical or tropical high-altitude shrubland, and rivers.
 It is threatened by habitat loss, though is still currently of least concern as its conservation status.

+A 2021 phylogenetic analysis identified Boana phaeopleura as a synonym of this species.